begavett/CoCA/CoCA_Manual.md

 13. Bus
 14. Teacher

+## Scoring

-Scoring: See below +
+See below

-17. Verbal List Learning Forced Choice Recognition
+# 17. Verbal List Learning Forced Choice Recognition

+## Materials Needed

-Materials Needed: None
+None

-Instructions:
+## Instructions

+*Which word was on the list?*

-•	Was it seven or car
+1. Was it seven or car?
-•	Was it fight or teacher
+2. Was it fight or teacher
-•	Was it television or foot
+3. Was it television or foot
-•	Was it market or voice
+4. Was it market or voice
-•	Was it desk or country
+5. Was it desk or country
-•	Was it game or square
+6. Was it game or square
-•	Was it river or education
+7. Was it river or education

-Scoring: See below +
+## Scoring

-+Scoring for all Verbal List Learning Items:
+### Scoring for all Verbal List Learning Items

-•	Global:
+- Global
-•	1 point for each correct response on Delayed Recall, Yes/No Recognition, and Forced Recognition for a maximum of 14, 14, and 7 points respectively.
+  - 1 point for each correct response on Delayed Free Recall, Delayed Cued Recall, Yes/No Recognition, and Forced Choice Recognition, for a maximum of 7, 7, 14, and 7 points, respectively.
-•	The Global score from Forced Recognition does not count towards the CoCA total score.
-•	Process (applies to Delayed Recall only):
+- Process (applies to Delayed Free Recall only)
-•	Repetitions
+  - Repetitions
-•	Intrusions
+  - Intrusions
-•	Semantic
+  - Semantic
-•	Phonemic
+  - Phonemic
-•	Novel
+  - Novel
-•	Repeat intrusions from immediate recall
+  - Repeat intrusions from immediate recall

-18. Figure Delayed Recall
+# 18. Figure Delayed Recall

-Stimulus: Supplement 7 and Stopwatch
+## Materials Needed

+(Supplement 7)[Supplements/Supplement7.pdf] and stopwatch

+## Instructions

-Instructions: A little while ago, you copied a figure.
+*A little while ago, you copied a figure.
 Now, I would like you draw as much of that figure as you remember now.
 If you remember a part and are not sure where it goes, put it anywhere.
 Try and draw as much of it as you remember until I ask you to stop.
 You will have two minutes.
 Ready?
-Go!
+Go!*

-* If examinee starts to draw a clock, remind him/her that he/she copied another figure as well.
+If examinee starts to draw a clock, remind him/her that he/she copied another figure as well.

-Scoring:
-•	Global:
+## Scoring

+- Global
-•	1 point or half point for each accuracy component and one point for each placement component in the Figure Copy test
+  - 1 point or half point for each accuracy component and one point for each placement component in the Figure Copy test
-•	Maximum of 9 points for accuracy and 9 points for placement for a total of 18 points for the test.
+  - Maximum of 9 points for accuracy and 9 points for placement for a total of 18 points for the test.
-•	Process:
+- Process
-•	Perseverations
+  - Perseverations
-•	Spatial errors
+  - Spatial errors
-•	Poorly Planned
+  - Poorly Planned
-•	Right to left organization
+  - Right to left organization
-•	Neglect
+  - Neglect
-•	Micrographia/ motor issues/ tremors
+  - Micrographia/ motor issues/ tremors
-•	Accuracy/placement ratio
+  - Accuracy/placement ratio
-•	Percent retained
+  - Percent retained

-19. Prospective Memory Test Delayed Recall
+# 19. Prospective Memory Test Delayed Recall

+## Materials Needed

-Stimulus: None
+None

+## Instructions

-Instructions: The test is over.
-(Wait to see if the examinee responds by saying that he or she has to look at a bank statement; do not provide any hints or look expectantly).
+*The test is over.* (Wait to see if the examinee responds by saying that he or she has to look at a bank statement; do not provide any hints or look expectantly).

-Scoring:
-•	Global:
+## Scoring

+- Global
-•	1 point if examinee states that he or she has to look at a bank statement or bank account.
+  - 1 point if examinee states that he or she has to look at a bank statement or bank account.
 No points are given if examinee remembers that they have to do something else, for example, make an appointment or balance a check book.
+- Process
-•	There are no process scores for this test.
+  - There are no process scores for this test.

 ## 20. Test of Functional Abilities

-Stimulus: Supplement 8
+## Materials Needed

+(Supplement 8)[Supplements/Supplement8.pdf]

+## 20A.
+Instructions

-20A.
-Instructions: (Show examinee bank statement and say) – Suppose you have to pay your utilities bill of $189.75.
+(Show examinee bank statement and say) *Suppose you have to pay your utilities bill of $189.75.
 This is your bank statement.
-Do you have enough money in your account to make this payment?
+Do you have enough money in your account to make this payment?*

 If the examinee says No, move on to item 20B.

-If the examinee says Yes, say – You actually do not have enough money in your account to make this payment.
-Now, move on to item 20B.
+If the examinee says Yes, say *You actually do not have enough money in your account to make this payment.* Then move on to item 20B.

-Scoring:
-•	Global:
+## 20A.
+Scoring

+- Global
-•	1 point if the examinee’s answer is No.
+  - 1 point if the examinee’s answer is No. Otherwise, 0 points.
+- Process
-•	There are no process scores for this test.
+  - There are no process scores for this test.

+## 20B.
+Instructions

-20B.
-Instructions: What will happen if you make this payment from your account anyway?
+*What will happen if you make this payment from your account anyway?*

-After the examinee’s response, state “anything else?” and record any additional responses.
+After the examinee’s response, ask, *anything else?* and record any additional responses.

-Scoring:
-•	Global:
+## 20B.
+Scoring

+- Global
-•	1 point for any of the following for a total of three points:
+ - 1 point for any of the following for a total of three points:
-•	Any response suggesting that the utilities bill still has to be paid
+    - Any response suggesting that the utilities bill still has to be paid
-•	Any response indicating overdrawn/overdraft account or that money will be deducted from reserve/savings
+    - Any response indicating overdrawn/overdraft account or that money will be deducted from reserve/savings
-•	Any response indicated that a fee/ fine will be charged or that a penalty will be applied
+    - Any response indicated that a fee/ fine will be charged or that a penalty will be applied
-•	Any response that indicates that the check will bounce or that the check will be returned or that the check will not clear
+    - Any response that indicates that the check will bounce or that the check will be returned or that the check will not clear
-•	Any response suggesting that the examinee’s credit rating will be negatively impacted
+    - Any response suggesting that the examinee’s credit rating will be negatively impacted
-•	Any response suggesting that the utilities/lights will be shut off
+    - Any response suggesting that the utilities/lights will be shut off
-•	*A response suggesting that the account balance is negative or that there is not enough money in the account or that $15 -$17 is owed.
-This response in conjunction with responses #2 or #4 does not obtain an additional point
+    - A response suggesting that the account balance is negative or that there is not enough money in the account or that $15 -$17 is owed.
+This response, in conjunction with responses #2 or #4, does not obtain an additional point

-•	The following responses receive 0 points:
+  - The following responses receive 0 points:
-•	Being arrested for a bad check
+    - Being arrested for a bad check
-•	The account will be closed
+    - The account will be closed
+- Process
+  - There are no process scores for this test.